sal55/langs/Overview.md

 * Most programs run on Windows OS
 * No external tools needed except when generated .c or .obj files require further processing
 * Unless an application requires a specific library (eg. SDL), no external libraries are used other than parts of the C library in `msvcrt.dll`, part of Windows.
-Other libraries need a suitable DLL binary, plus (this is the hard apart) an API in the form of a set of bindings in my syntax.
+Other libraries need a suitable DLL binary, plus (this is the hard part) an API in the form of a set of bindings in my syntax.
 * All programs here are written in my M language, and the compiler for that is self-hosted.